 [FIGURE 2]

-To test that participants who scored higher on the musical training and emotions subscales of the Gold-MSI would give higher ratings to each emotion category than participants who scored lower on these two subscales we first calculated Pearson correlation coefficients between participants’ mean ratings of the excerpts intended to convey the four emotions (happy, sad, calm, angry) and their scores on the two subscales.
+To test Prediction (5), that participants who scored higher on the musical training and emotions subscales of the Gold-MSI would give higher ratings to each emotion category than participants who scored lower on these two subscales, we first calculated Pearson correlation coefficients between participants’ mean ratings of the excerpts intended to convey the four emotions (happy, sad, calm, angry) and their scores on the two subscales.
 These are presented in Table 1 and illustrated in Figure 3.
 The variable in the emotion condition refers to the emotion the stimulus was intended to represent and the individual’s rating of the stimulus.
 For example, happy ratings are each participant’s rating of the item relating to “happy” in relation to the stimulus intended to represent happiness and represent the average rating across an emotional category per participant plotted against their score from the respective subscale of the Gold-MSI.
 As shown in Table 1 the highest correlations were between the happy and calm ratings and between the musical training and emotions subscales.

 [TABLE 1]